ABOUT

 Challenges for the people 50+

-Population aging represents for European Union one of the biggest challenges of the 21st century, which will irreversibly affect all spheres of society.
-According to GREEN PAPER ON AGEING in the last five decades, life expectancy at birth has increased by about 10 years for both men and women.
-Modernisation of different services, integration into the digital world, promotion of social involvement are also timely and urging in the field active ageing.
-As a result of demographic changes in the 21st century, new needs and demands have appeared, to which it is necessary to react.
-The role of activity was redefined and quality life has also become important even at an older age.
-For the sake of successful aging, it is important to maintain a meaningful working activity, physical and mental activity, to maintain and nurture social interactions.
-However, the pandemic has recently established unprecedented, unexpected situations and caused a drastic change of lifestyle.
-It brought about even more challenges for the people 50+.
+Population aging represents one of the most significant challenges for the European Union in the 21st century, which will have irreversible effects on all aspects of society.
+According to the GREEN PAPER ON AGEING, over the last five decades, life expectancy at birth has increased by approximately 10 years for both men and women.
+The modernization of various services, integration into the digital world, and the promotion of social involvement are also essential and pressing aspects in the field of active aging.
+As a result of demographic changes in the 21st century, new needs and demands have emerged that require a response.
+The role of activity has been redefined, and maintaining a high quality of life has become important even in older age.
+To ensure successful aging, it is crucial to engage in meaningful work, maintain physical and mental activity, and nurture social interactions.
+However, the recent pandemic has introduced unprecedented and unexpected situations, leading to drastic lifestyle changes.
+This has brought about even more challenges for individuals aged 50+.

 Main objectives of the project are:

-• developing competences of peer mentors for people 50+ in line with the requirements of the 21st century by means of innovative solutions and digital technologies,
+• To enhance the competences of peer mentors for individuals aged 50 and above, aligning with the demands of the 21st century, through innovative solutions and digital technologies

 Target group